Upgrade your website with cohesive IM and Live Chat strengths

 And when it comes to knowing customer pain points, there is no better way than having top-class customer support tools at your disposal.
 Sign up to get the right support tools and move ahead towards delivering value to customers.

-Hence, it is important to map out customer journeys, understand their needs, and remove all the frictions to deliver a delightful and smoother experience.
+Hence, it is important to map out customer journeys, understand their needs, and remove all the friction to deliver a delightful and smoother experience.

 Snigdha Patel